friflo/Friflo.Json.Fliox/README.md

       e.g. JSON validation errors.
       When avoiding exceptions performance increases by the fact that throwing exceptions is an expensive operation because of object creation the heap.
 The error handling modes are:
         1. Don't throw any exception and provide the error state via a boolean and a message.
-        2. Throw exception in error case
+        2. Throw exception in error case - which is useful for debugging.
     - Optimized for performance and low memory footprint
         - Create an immutable type description for each `Type` to invoke only the minimum required reflection calls while de-/serializing